How Warren Buffett Views Global Supply Chains With Investments

 Tech-Enabled Monopsony (e.g., Apple)A negative cash conversion cycle.
 You get paid by consumers before you pay your suppliers, funding massive buybacks.Extreme single-point geographic concentration risk.
 Relocating supply chains away from legacy hubs takes years and immense capital.Absorb with caution.
 The math is beautiful, but monitor the capex required to restructure their global footprint.

 Hyper-Optimized JIT ManufacturingMaximum short-term Return on Invested Capital (ROIC) by holding virtually zero inventory buffers.Zero macro variance tolerance.
 A single tariff, port strike, or weather event zeroes out free cash flow immediately.Expel.
-Efficiency without resilience is a value trap waiting for a black swan event.
+Efficiency without resilience is a trap waiting for a black swan event.

 Conclusion